koichi-murakami/geant4_runtime/README.md

-# Geant4 Runtime (single thread)
+# Geant4 Runtime

-Runtime image for Geant4 (single thread, w/o visualization).
+Runtime image for Geant4

 This image is based on `Ubuntu 20.04 LTS`.
+This image does not contain visualization components.

 Geant4 is installed in
 * /opt/geant4 : headers and libraries